barionleg/cesium.wiki.gs/Streaming-Terrain-Details.md

 * **DONE** Add an imagery texture cache to ensure an image overlapping multiple terrain tiles is loaded only once.
 * Look more closely at the API - what happens when "public" properties are changed after construction?
 * **DONE** Add wireframe mode to make it easier to evaluate triangle densities.
+* Why are black tiles rendered at extreme zoom levels?
+* Allow imagery detail to increase in dependent of increasing terrain detail.

 ## Data sources